 Government advisory group recommends huge increase in Canadian immigration numbers

-Advisers ask for Tech and IT to be exempted from LMIA process
+Advisors ask for Tech and IT to be exempted from LMIA process

-The Canadian government’s external advisory group intends to ask for further, increase in the overall immigration numbers in Canada.
+The Canadian government’s external advisory group intends to ask for a further increase in the overall immigration numbers in Canada.
 The Advisory Council on Economic Growth, which also advises federal Minister Bill Morneau, will ask for a 50 % increase in immigration to over 450,000 people yearly for the next five years.
 Adding to that, the advisory group recommends that skilled workers and entrepreneurs be given an easier pathway to enter Canada.

-If the government accepts and implements the group’s recommendations, it would continue the trend of seeking ways to improve and increase immigration since the government was elected some 12 months ago.
-Last month it was revealed that the immigration numbers recorded in the last year were the highest witnessed in modern history, a total of 320, 932 new immigrants were received in the country as permanent residents in the period from July 1, 2015, to June 30 2016.This represents over one-third higher of the previous year which recorded 240,844 immigrants to Canada, which is the biggest growth in the last three decades.
+If the government accepts and implements the group’s recommendations it would continue the trend of seeking ways to improve and increase immigration since the government was elected some 12 months ago.
+Last month it was revealed that the immigration numbers recorded in the last year were the highest witnessed in modern history, a total of 320, 932 new immigrants were received in the country as permanent residents in the period from July 1, 2015, to June 30, 2016.This representing over one-third higher of the previous year which recorded 240,844 immigrants to Canada, which is the biggest growth in the last three decades.

-John McCullum, the federal immigration minister has gone on to say that the government’s ambition has always been to substantially increase the number of new immigrants to Canada to aid labour shortages and react to demographic challenges arising from the aging population.
+John McCullum, the federal immigration minister has gone on to say that the government’s ambition has always been to substantially increase the number of new immigrants to Canada to aid labor shortages and react to demographic challenges arising from the aging population.

 The current Canadian government is seen as a huge supporter of immigration, diversity, and multiculturalism.
-Since they were elected, the Liberal Party’s government has overseen the arrival of large numbers of skilled workers, entrepreneurs, and refugees.
+Since they were elected the Liberal Party’s government has overseen the arrival of large numbers of skilled workers, entrepreneurs, and refugees.

 Tech and IT industries want smoother processes